Estimated cost: $2.72 per dozen, $0.22 per macaron

 - In a small bowl, combine granulated sugar and cream of tartar.

 - Pour the egg whites into the bowl of a stand mixer.
 Set up a stopwatch to time how long to whip the meringue.
-0:00 – 4:00 minutes: Mix on medium-low for 4 minutes (Kitchenaid speed 4).4:00 – 9:30 minutes: Turn the mixer to medium speed (Kitchenaid speed 6).
+0:00 – 4:00 minutes: Mix on medium-low for 4 minutes (Kitchenaid speed 4) until egg whites are foamy and white.4:00 – 9:30 minutes: Turn the mixer to medium speed (Kitchenaid speed 6).
 Add a third of the granulated sugar and cream of tartar mixture.
 After 30 seconds, add another third.
 After another 30 seconds, add the last of the granulated sugar and cream of tartar mixture.
 Keep mixing at medium speed until you have reached a total of 9:30 minutes.
-The meringue should be balled up onto the whisk, glossy, and have stiff peaks.
+The meringue should transform from white and foamy -> white soft peaks -> white, glossy stiff peaks that balls up onto the whisk.
 If not, keep mixing at 20-second intervals at Kitchenaid speed 8 until it is.

 - Add all of the powdered sugar and almond flour to the meringue.
 Gently fold the macaron batter, often scraping the sides and bottom of the bowl.
 Once it is all just combined (no powder remaining), equally separate the batter into two bowls.